 - Developing social and communication skills

 For toddlers and pre-k kids, we work on preparing them to start school and be successful.
-For older children, our after-school programs offer high-quality treatment and training during the formative years.
+Our after-school programs offer high-quality treatment and training for older children during their formative years.

 ABA Centers of America offers parent training for parents of kids with autism and therapy options for adults with autism.

-Applied Behavior Analysis therapy is a comprehensive treatment, but it is also a great complement to other types of autism therapy, such as occupational therapy.
+Applied Behavior Analysis therapy is a comprehensive treatment but is also a great complement to other types of autism therapy, such as occupational therapy.

 The best part about ABA therapy is that it is not a one-size-fits-all treatment.
 Everyone with autism has different strengths and struggles, so our treatment is customized to an individual patient’s needs.

-There is no medication that cures autism spectrum disorder; however, there are options that can reduce symptoms.
-For example, many people with autism also struggle with anxiety, obsessive-compulsive disorder, attention deficit disorder, and depression.
-A doctor can prescribe a medication to treat these issues, making life much easier for people with autism and their caregivers.
+No medication cures autism spectrum disorder; however, some options can reduce symptoms.
+For example, many people with autism struggle with anxiety, obsessive-compulsive disorder, attention deficit disorder, and depression.
+A doctor can prescribe medication to treat these issues, making life much easier for people with autism and their caregivers.
 Before starting any medication, consult a skilled doctor.

 Who Is More Likely to Get an Autism Diagnosis?

 Autism impacts people from all socioeconomic, racial, and ethnic groups.
 However, it appears to be more common in males than females.
 Why is this the case?
 The reason is unclear, but some researchers believe that young boys are diagnosed more often because young girls learn to mask their symptoms and are better at mimicking social behavior.

 If a family member has been diagnosed with autism, it can be frustrating not to know what causes autism.
 However, that doesn’t mean autistic people can’t get the help and support they need.